Yero1990/CaFe-Online/nswan_work/README.md

 * discuss/clarify any questions from work done on previous week

-* Noah will start writing code (with help from Carlos) for CaFe rate estimations using deuteron (SRC kinematics) and Carbon-12 (Mean-Field or MF kinematics).
+* Noah will start writing code if not already started on previous week (with help from Carlos) for CaFe rate estimations using deuteron (SRC kinematics) and Carbon-12 (Mean-Field or MF kinematics).
 Although this code may have already been written previously, it is a good exercise to do as it will give a more comprehensive understanding of concepts such as beam charge, time, currents, yields, rates etc. as well as the idea of 'weighted' events, and many more finer technical details that could be easily missed if one does not explicitly write the code.